 The chapel is dedicated to the Mother of God of Mercy, whose image on the altar is that of the miraculous Our Lady of the Gate of Dawn in Vilnius, a former Carmelite shrine.
 The first Carmelites who settled in Munster after World War II and founded this monastery in 1952 were closely associated with that Sanctuary.
 The central image painting by Fr.
 Kazimierz Szarkiewicz portrays Mary when she carried the Infant Jesus in her womb.

 Another representation of Mary, the figure of Our Lady of Mt.
 Carmel you can see above the main entrance to the chapel.
-The inscription above her reads: "Sub tuum praesidium" (Under Your protection...), and is a fragment of an ancient prayer from the 3rd century which encourages us to trust in her protection and intercession.
+The inscription below it reads: "Salve Regina", and is an ancient Marian hymn’s title (Hail, holy Queen, Mother of Mercy…), which encourages us to trust in her protection and intercession.

 There are depictions of St. Teresa of Jesus (1515 - 1582) and St. John of the Cross (1542 - 1591) on the altar.
 These saints renewed the Carmelite Order in 16th Century Spain giving rise to its new branch, the Discalced Carmelites; therefore in our communities we consider them "spiritual parents."
 Their images are also displayed in stained glass, on which you can also see St. Therese of the Child Jesus, the Sacred Heart of Jesus, and other images of the Virgin Mary: Our Lady of the Scapular, Our Lady of Czestochowa and the Immaculate Heart of Mary.